Base64 encoding explained

 Base64 encoding process: three ASCII bytes split into four 6-bit groups, each mapped to a characterEncoding the string 'Man' into Base64

-Take the string "Man".
-The ASCII values are 77, 97, 110.
-In binary that's 01001101 01100001 01101110 -- 24 bits.
-Split those into four 6-bit chunks: 010011 (19), 010110 (22), 000101 (5), 101110 (46).
-Look each one up in the alphabet: index 19 is T, 22 is W, 5 is F, 46 is u.
-So "Man" encodes to TWFu.
+Take "Man".
+ASCII values 77, 97, 110 give us 01001101 01100001 01101110 -- 24 bits.
+Split into four 6-bit chunks: 010011 (19), 010110 (22), 000101 (5), 101110 (46).
+Look each up: T, W, F, u.
+So "Man" becomes TWFu.

 Padding

-So "Ma" (two bytes) encodes to TWE=, and "M" (one byte) encodes to TQ==.
-The padding tells the decoder exactly how many bytes to expect at the tail end.
+"Ma" (two bytes) encodes to TWE=.
+"M" (one byte) encodes to TQ==.
+The padding tells the decoder exactly how many real bytes to expect at the tail end -- though some implementations (notably JWT) drop it entirely, since the output length already implies the answer.

 The 33% overhead

-Where Base64 shows up
+Where it shows up

 The URL-safe variant

-RFC 4648 defines base64url, which swaps + for - (minus) and / for _ (underscore)1.
-Some implementations also omit the = padding, since the encoded length already implies how many padding characters there would be.
-RFC 7515 (JWS) explicitly specifies base64url with no padding8.
+Standard Base64 uses + and / as characters 62 and 63.
+Both are problematic in URLs: + sometimes means a space in query strings, and / is a path separator.
+RFC 4648 defines base64url, which swaps + for - and / for _1.
+Some implementations also drop the = padding -- RFC 7515 (JWS) explicitly requires base64url with no padding8.

 Index 62+-